 200 Hudson Health Center, Memphis, TN 38152

-It is strongly recommended that you also BRING a copy of your forms and records with you to New Student Orientation.
+It is strongly recommended that you submit these forms and records prior to New Student Orientation.